Skip to content

 The basic steps are:

-3. Check the option Automatically calculate the value of this field using the following SQL query
+3. Navidate to the Calculated field tab and check the option Automatically calculate the value of this field using the following SQL query

 4. Type the SQL query for calculating the field value.

-Valid SQL queries to use are those returning a single value to be saved in the calculated field.
+Valid SQL queries for calculated fields must be SELECT queries that return a single value.
+The returned value should be of the same data type as the calculated field.
 For example, this is a valid query to calculate the subtotal of an invoice line by multiplying the unit price by the quantity:

 SELECT quantity * unit_price FROM invoice_items WHERE id='%ID%'